-Compression systems are employed in almost every stage of gas production, processing, transportation, storage and distribution facilities.
-They provide a vital function to the overall operation of these systems, and therefore, must be vigilantly monitored in order to ensure a high level of operational reliability.
-The majority of these compression systems employ centrifugal compressors, in either single- or multi-staged arrangements depending on the pressure ratio requirements.
-They are driven by either gas turbines or electric motors with/without gearboxes.
-These compression systems are required to not only withstand uninterrupted operation for extended periods of time, but also be able to cope with flow and pressure transients associated with partload operation, startup and emergency shutdown (ESD) [1-8].
+Compression systems are used in almost every stage of gas production. processing. transportation, storage. and distribution facilities.
+They provide a vital function to the overall operation of these systems, and therefore, must be vigilantly monitored to ensure a high level of operational reliability.
+Most of these compression systems use centrifugal compressors, in either single- or multi-staged arrangements depending on the pressure ratio requirements.
+They are driven by either gas turbines or electric motors with owithout gearboxes.
+These compression systems are required to not only withstand uninterrupted operation for extended periods, but must also be able to cope with flow and pressure transients associated with part-load operation, startup and emergency shutdown (ESD) [1-8].

 During these transients, the centrifugal compressor may come close to or cross the surge limit, which could drive the compressor into deep surge, a violent instability that often damages the compressor itself, its bearing, seal, rotor assembly, and casing.
-Anti-surge systems are therefore employed to be activated to prevent the unit for undergoing surge.
-These anti-surge systems (or surge control systems) consist of one or two recycle lines around the compressor, which are equipped with fast acting valves that open when the compressor approaches the surge limit.
-When this happens, the compressor(s) interacts dynamically with system components around them, i.e. piping, fittings and equipment, drivers, as well as the associated control protocols [9-10].
+Anti-surge systems are therefore used to activate and prevent the unit for undergoing surge.
+These antisurge systems (or surge control systems) consist of one or two recycle lines around the compressor, which are equipped with fast acting valves that open when the compressor approaches the surge limit.
+When this happens, the compressor(s) interacts dynamically with system components around them, i.e. piping, fittings and equipment, drivers [9-10].
+Additionally, surge control logic and associated controller parameter tuning process play important roles in the overall dynamics during ESD or fast stop of the compressor [11].

-Fluid inertias and compressor/driver rotor inertias play an important role in either stabilizing or destabilizing the system dynamics [11].
-The compressors' performance characteristics also have an important role in the system dynamics behavior [12].
-Ensuring reliable and safe operation of the various aspects of these compression systems requires a wholesome understanding of their dynamic behavior, which enables good system design, operation and control.
+Fluid inertias and compressor/driver rotor inertias play an important role in either stabilizing or destabilizing the system dynamics [12].
+The compressors' performance characteristics also have an important role in the system dynamics behavior [13].
+Ensuring reliable and safe operation of the various aspects of these compression systems requires a wholesome understanding of their dynamic behavior, which enables good system design, operation, and control.

-Several experimental and numerical investigations aimed at analyzing the dynamic interactions that take place between compression system components, particularly during ESD, have been reported, e.g. [13-17].
-In these investigations, the surge model proposed by Greitzer and Moore [18,19] has been extended to centrifugal compressors.
-The method of characteristics for the solution of the governing onedimensional equations of gas flow [20] has been proven to be adequate and correlates well with field measurements [12].
+Several experimental and numerical investigations aimed at analyzing the dynamic interactions that take place between compression system components, particularly during ESD, have been reported, e.g., [14-18].
+In these investigations, the surge model proposed by Greitzer and Moore [19,20] has been extended to centrifugal compressors.
+The method of characteristics for the solution of the governing onedimensional equations of gas flow [21] has been proven to be adequate and correlates well with field measurements [13].

 The modern surge control design process often involves analyses using the "lumped parameter" method of solving system ordinary differential equations (ODEs) which describe the gas dynamics, equipment, and control responses during a transient event.
 The lumped parameter method facilitates the selection of suitable components for a particular surge control system, or assesses the performance of an existing one.
 While this method provides reasonable approximations for simplified systems, it does not produce accurate representations for complex installations having several dissimilar compressors connected in parallel and series through complex suction and discharge piping systems.
-For such systems, a better approach is required to accurately assess the surge characteristics of the system, how the compressors interact, and protect the machinery from unexpected dynamic behaviors.
+For such systems, a better approach is required to accurately assess the surge characteristics of the system and how the compressors interact, and to protect the machinery from unexpected dynamic behaviors.
 The present paper describes three methods for determining the effectiveness of any specific recycle system and recycle valve characteristics.
 These three methods are: i) a simplified method based on system impedance, ii) the concept of the Inertia number and iii) full dynamic simulation of the compression system.